lshtm-genomics/omics-course/docs/introduction/assembly-and-third-gen-sequencing.md

 ```
 mkdir long/tgs_gapcloser

-tgsgapcloser --scaff long/assembly.fasta.k32.w100.z1000.stitch.abyss-scaffold.fa --reads tb_ONT/sample1_ONT.fastq.gz --output long/gapcloser/tgs_gapcloser --ne
+tgsgapcloser --scaff long/assembly.fasta.k32.w100.z1000.stitch.abyss-scaffold.fa --reads tb_ONT/sample1_ONT.fastq.gz --output long/tgs_gapcloser --ne
 ```
-After every run, use quast to see how the assembly is improving.
-Although quast doesnt show much has changed, BUSCO highlights the percentage gaps and we can use it to see how many gaps we have reduced.
+After every run, use QUAST to see how the assembly is improving.
+Although QUAST doesn't show much change or it doesn't indicate significant improvement, BUSCO highlights the percentage gaps and we can use it to see how many gaps we have reduced.

 Polishing improves genome assembly accuracy by correcting sequencing errors using the original raw reads.
 The raw reads are first aligned back to the draft assembly to identify mismatches and indels.
 These alignments guide the correction process, where consensus sequences are recalculated.
 The result is a more accurate and reliable genome sequence, closer to the true biological reference.

 First we have to change the name of our scaffolding sequences so minimap and racon understand what the sequence is.

 ```
-cp long/gapcloser/tgs_gapcloser.scaff_seqs long/gapcloser/tgs_gapcloser.scaff_seqs.fa
+cp long/tgs_gapcloser.scaff_seqs long/tgs_gapcloser.scaff_seqs.fa
 ```

-Then we can map the original data to our currenct sequence, this gives us a racon file we can use to polish.
+Then we can map the original data to our current sequence, this gives us a racon file we can use to polish.
 By aligning the raw reads to our newly generated sequence, it allows us to identify regions with any gaps that could potentially be removed, this essentially tries to polish and make our genome as robust as possible.

 ```
-minimap2 -t 4 -x map-ont long/gapcloser/tgs_gapcloser.scaff_seqs.fa tb_ONT/sample1_ONT.fastq.gz > racon.paf
+minimap2 -t 4 -x map-ont long/tgs_gapcloser.scaff_seqs.fa tb_ONT/sample1_ONT.fastq.gz > racon.paf
 ```

 Finally we run racon to polish our genome

 ```
-racon -u --no-trimming -t 4 tb_ONT/sample1_ONT.fastq.gz racon.paf long/gapcloser/tgs_gapcloser.scaff_seqs.fa > long/final_assembly.fa
+racon -u --no-trimming -t 4 tb_ONT/sample1_ONT.fastq.gz racon.paf long/tgs_gapcloser.scaff_seqs.fa > long/final_assembly.fa
 ```
 !!! question
     === "Question 6"
-        Check out the final BUSCO and quast results, what are the differences between the previous results and this one, has it improved?
+        Check out the final BUSCO and QUAST results, what are the differences between the previous results and this one, has it improved?
     === "Answer 6"
-        Not much has improved if you used quast, apart from the the # N's per 100 kbp section, we have drastically reduced our assemblies misalignments or regions with unambiguaty by polishing.
+        Not much has improved if you used QUAST, apart from the the # N's per 100 kbp section, we have drastically reduced our assemblies misalignments or regions with ambiguity by polishing.

-Polishing can be run multiple times in order to get the final assembly to the highest quality, however its important not to over polish and introduce bias into the dataset.
-One polish can be enough, it is simply up to your dataset and what you feel is best.
+Polishing can be run multiple times in order to get the final assembly to the highest quality, however it's important not to over polish and introduce bias into the dataset.
+One round of polishing may be enough, it is simply up to your dataset and what you feel is best.

-## Excerise 5 Hybrid assembly
+## Exercise 5 Hybrid assembly

 Hybrid assembly strategically combines the strengths of long and short sequencing reads.
 Long reads provide the crucial scaffolding framework, spanning repetitive and complex regions that often fragment assemblies based solely on shorter reads.
 This scaffolding information allows us to order and orient the highly accurate contigs generated from short-read data, effectively bridging gaps and creating more contiguous genomic sequences.
-Subsuquentally, the high base-level accuracy of the short reads is often used to polish the long-read-based scaffold, correcting sequencing errors and yielding a final assembly that is both structurally comprehensive and highly accurate at the nucleotide level.
+Subsequently, the high base-level accuracy of the short reads is often used to polish the long-read-based scaffold, correcting sequencing errors and yielding a final assembly that is both structurally comprehensive and highly accurate at the nucleotide level.

 There are multiple hybrid assemblers out there today, however it has become more common to use a hybrid approach by initially aligning using either short reads or long reads and then polishing with the opposite such as [unicycler](https://github.com/rrwick/Unicycler).
 Most hybrid assemblers in the past used short reads initially, and then used long reads to polish the assembly.
-This has changed over the years due to the quality of reads that nanopore and pacbio produces, and now its more preferrable to create an assembly using long reads, and then polish with the short reads.
+This has changed over the years due to the quality of reads that nanopore and pacbio produces, and now its more preferable to create an assembly using long reads, and then polish with the short reads.

 We will attempt the hybrid approach and see how much better the assembly is.